Support my work by getting a fine art print of the sun!

 A series of precisely-manufactured filters that can be tuned to the appropriate emission line, built right into the telescope's image train does the trick!
 While scopes built for this purpose do exist (look up "coronado solarmax" or "lunt solar telescope" I employ a heat-tuned hydrogen alpha filter (daystar quark) with an energy rejection filter (ERF) on a simple 5" doublet refractor.
 That gives me a details up close look at our sun's atmosphere SAFELY.
 I've made a few custom modifications that have helped me produce a more seamless final image, but am not *quite* yet ready to share them, but just the ERF+Quark on a refractor will get you great views.

 The challenge with my configuration is it leaves a very small field of view.
 Each of my solar shots are generally mosaics of anywhere from 30-50 individual tiles, each of which is a stack of thousands of images.
-The final result, however, is worth it:
+The final result, however, is worth it.
+Here's an image I created using this method:

 While I discussed how to filter out the sun's light to safely observe it, photographing it is a completely different topic, one that I will discuss on a follow-up post.
 Make sure you sign up for emails if you haven't already if you want a heads up when it drops.